 This edition provides access to Spring Insight Developer, an application that provides real-time visibility into the behavior and performance of user applications.
 As of tc Server 3.2, Spring Insight Developer is accessible via the

-tcruntime-admin get-template command or downloadable from Pivotal Network.
+tcruntime-admin get-template command or downloadable from VMware Tanzu Network.
 The tc Server Developer Edition allows the user to download a template called

 insight that includes the Spring Insight application.
 You use this template to create new tc Runtime instances enabled with Spring Insight.
 See About Spring Insight Developer for help setting up and using Spring Insight.